 The third article in the Ark was Aaron’s rod.
 Aaron’s rod speaks of Divine election and of the resurrection life by which each member of the blessed and holy priesthood rules with God.

-Who is made, not after the law of a carnal commandment, but after the power of an endless life.
+who has come, not according to the law of a fleshly commandment, but according to the power of an endless life.
 (Hebrews 7:16)

 “The power of an endless life.”